Boyle-Lab/Boyle-Lab.github.io/PAGES.md

 - A concise “Exploring the Genome” introduction.
 - “Our Work,” generated from the three newest records in `site.papers`.
-- “News,” containing the five newest posts and one randomly sampled event or conference teaser from the preceding year.
+- “Lab Life,” containing the five newest posts and one randomly sampled event or conference teaser from the preceding year.

 The event image is selected at Jekyll build time.
 No browser JavaScript is used.